 While reading a book is so much more than completing a book project at the end, I have found that students truly enjoy the opportunity to showcase what they have read about and their learning.
 They want to create, they want to discuss, and they want to share.
-If you are looking for inspiration, here is what we have created to make self-selected reading more focused each month…
+If you are looking for inspiration, here is what I have created to make self-selected reading more focused each month:

 Three reasons your students won’t hate book projects: